-(a) The judge of competent jurisdiction shall seal each application made, and order granted, under this chapter.
+- each application made, and order granted, under this chapter.
 Custody of the applications and orders shall be wherever the judge orders.
 An application or order may be disclosed only upon a showing of good cause before a judge of competent jurisdiction.
 An application or order may not be destroyed until at least 10 years after the date it was sealed.
-An application or order may be destroyed only by order of the judge who authorized the interception, or his or her successor.

-8 (b) A violation of this section shall be punished as 9 contempt of court.
+An application or order may be destroyed only by order of the judge who authorized the interception, or his or her successor. - (b) A violation of this section shall be punished as contempt of court.